-We changed to: "Note that a clear quantitative comparison is difficult, as the accuracy of GPS measurements (2 m) and the following coordinate transformation of the Magnaprobe as well as SMP coordinates do not allow for cm-scale precision."
+We changed to: "The validation measurements were conducted at different positions at each day of measurements and contain drift locations and level ice areas.
+Note that this quantitative comparison of bulk SWE/SMP SWE versus transect contains uncertainties as the accuracy of GPS measurements (2 m) and the following coordinate transformation of the Magnaprobe as well as the SMP coordinates do not allow for cm-scale precision.
+Further, the pits were dug up to a vertical distance of 1 m from the transect path, in order to sample fresh snow that is not disturbed by repeated transects."
+See now L333-337.